Sexuality in Bangladesh: Pornography

 Watching, possessing, or producing of any kind of pornography is illegal in Bangladesh.
 A law against it was passed by the parliament in 2012; 244 pornographic sites and sites linked to adult content were blocked as per the rule.

 Homosexuality

 Homosexual sexual behavior is outlawed in Bangladesh, as Section 377 of the Penal Code forbids anal or oral sex, regardless of the gender and sexual orientation of the participants.
 Thus, even consensual heterosexual acts such as fellatio and anal penetration may be punishable under this law.
 In 2009 and 2013, the Parliament of Bangladesh refused to overturn Section 377.
 In 2014, the first LGBTQ magazine was launched in Bangladesh, called Roopbaan.
 The same year, Bangladesh held its first Trans Pride parade.

 Prostitution

 Prostitution is legal since 2000, though the practice is rejected by society.
-Both female and male prostitution is found in brothels.
+Both female and male prostitution are found in brothels.
+And, there are many male prostitutes in Bangladesh who are selling their bodies to women, these males are from different levels of society.
+Apart from female customers these male prostitutes also have male customers.
 There are 14 registered brothels in this country which run legally under the supervision of local police authorities.